Freedom of information laws by country: Paraguay

 The National Constitution of Paraguay enacted in 1992, guarantees the right to be informed and to receive true, responsible, and equitable information (Art.
 28).
-The same article states that public sources of information are free, and that a law will regulate the modalities, time periods, and sanctions “in order to make this right effective”.
-In practice, this last provision delayed the recognition of the right due to the absence of a law making it “effective”.
+The same article states that public sources of information are free, and that a law will regulate the modalities, time periods, and sanctions "in order to make this right effective".
+In practice, this last provision delayed the recognition of the right due to the absence of a law making it "effective".
 Congress, government agencies and Courts were reluctant to enforce the right to access public sources of information until 2013.
-A Supreme Court judgment (No. 1306 of 15 October 2013), marked the beginning of what has been called a “Transparency Spring”.
+A Supreme Court judgment (No. 1306 of 15 October 2013), marked the beginning of what has been called a "Transparency Spring".

 The ruling from the Supreme Court was made in the context of an Amparo filed by a citizen called Jose Daniel Vargas Tellez, after the San Lorenzo Municipality denied him access to the information about the names, the job descriptions and the wages of all the employees that were working in that public office.
 The Court of First Instance and the Court of Appeals rejected the Amparo on the grounds that information of that type was considered sensitive by the Data Protection and Privacy Act (Law 1682/02 and 1969/02).
-The latter rulings were challenged on constitutional grounds and the Supreme Court ruled in favor of Vargas Tellez holding that while this information relating to the identity and wages of public employees and officers constitutes personal propriety data, it is nonetheless registered in a “public source of information”, which makes it available to any citizen who requests it.
-The right to access to these informations is recognised under the Constitution and international instruments such as the American Convention on Human Rights (Art.
+The latter rulings were challenged on constitutional grounds and the Supreme Court ruled in favor of Vargas Tellez holding that while this information relating to the identity and wages of public employees and officers constitutes personal propriety data, it is nonetheless registered in a "public source of information", which makes it available to any citizen who requests it.
+The right to access to this information is recognized under the Constitution and international instruments such as the American Convention on Human Rights (Art.
 13); The International Covenant on Civil and Political Rights (Art.
 19); and the United Nations Convention against Corruption (Art.
 13).